 Consider this recipe a rough guide, and make adjustments to the mixture based on your personal preference and style.

-However you make it, I think the basic recipe of eggs, mayonnaise, salt, black pepper, and bread works perfectly fine since most of us probably have those five ingredients in our kitchens already.
+However you make it, I think the basic recipe of eggs, mayonnaise, salt, black pepper, and bread works perfectly fine since most of us probably already have those five ingredients in our kitchens.

-Broiled egg salad – Prepare as directed, with the addition of a few saltines, celery, pimentos, and a dash of garlic salt with the base egg mixture.
+1) Broiled egg salad – Prepare as directed, adding a few saltines, celery, pimentos, and a dash of garlic salt with the base egg mixture.
 Spread on English muffin halves and broil on low for 3-4 minutes until lightly browned.

-Curried egg salad – Prepare as directed, adding a dash or two of curry powder to the base egg mixture.
+4) Curried egg salad – Make as directed, adding a dash or two of curry powder to the base egg mixture.

-Egg salad with Olives and Pickles – Prepare as directed, tossing in a few sliced black olives and chopped pickles or sweet relish into the base egg mixture.
+6) Egg salad with Olives and Pickles – Toss in a few sliced black olives and chopped pickles or sweet relish into the base egg mixture.

-Waldorf egg salad – Prepare as directed, folding in chopped apples, walnuts, and celery into the base egg mixture.
+14) Waldorf egg salad – Prepare the egg salad, folding chopped apples, walnuts, and celery into the base egg mixture.

-Zippy egg salad – Prepare as directed, spicing it up with a splash of hot pepper sauce, minced jalapeno, and a little fresh cilantro into the egg mixture.
+15) Zippy egg salad – Spice it up with a splash of hot pepper sauce, minced jalapeno, and a little fresh cilantro into the egg mixture.

 I grew up eating this wonderful egg salad on white bread.
 But it would also be delicious: